What Is Mesothelioma?

 As previously mentioned, veterans account for around 30 percent of all mesothelioma cases.
 Veterans who served in World War II have the highest risk of having been negligently exposed to asbestos.
 For this reason, veterans are often eligible to receive special compensation and benefits.

-Filing a VA claim can be a complicated process, so it’s recommended that veterans facing mesothelioma or another asbestos-related disease work with a specialized asbestos attorney.
+Filing a VA claim can be a complicated process.
+Veterans facing mesothelioma or another asbestos-related disease will want to work with a specialized asbestos attorney.
 An experienced lawyer will ensure that you receive the most financial compensation possible.